TECHMA-Bootcamp-FullStack-Java-Angular/dmb-tsys-spring-1311-ta26-2/README.md

 # T26-2 - Spring Mysql

-Este repositorio contiene las tareas del Bootcamp 👨‍💻
+This repository contains the Bootcamp tasks 👨‍💻

 #### ### Rules of use 🤜🏼🤛🏼